 A centre reported that a former member of staff, working at another school, e-mailed a member of the Science Department two exemplar papers which were based on a live practical assessment test.
 It was also discovered that the teacher had e-mailed copies of the material to a number of candidates, thus potentially compromising the security of the practical test.

-Outcomes: (a) The teacher was barred from involvement with the awarding body's examinations and assessments for a period of two years confirmed that such information had been given to them by the head of centre.
+- Outcomes: (a) The teacher was barred from involvement with the awarding body's examinations and assessments for a period of two years - (b) Other awarding bodies were informed of the decision.

 GCSE English/English Language